 Undergraduate students majoring in homeland security often explore topics like emergency and disaster incident command; law enforcement intelligence applications; and chemical, biological, and radiological hazards.
 Students may also choose a concentration, such as immigration security, to prepare for specific careers.

-Probation officers supervise individuals convicted of a crime but not sent to prison.
-Correctional treatment specialists provide former inmates with resources and support for successfully re-entering society.
+Probation officers supervise individuals who are convicted of a crime but not sent to prison.
+Alternatively, correctional treatment specialists provide former inmates with resources and support for successfully reentering society.
 Both of these roles require a bachelor's degree, along with a criminal background check and completion of a training program.

 Emergency management directors develop plans that communities use in response to natural and human-made disasters.
-They also typically manage disaster response, coordinating the efforts of law enforcement, public health and safety officials, and nonprofit organizations.
-Most of these jobs require a bachelor's and significant prior experience.
+These workers also manage disaster response, coordinating the efforts of law enforcement, public health and safety officials, and nonprofit organizations.
+Most of these jobs require a bachelor's and significant experience.

 Information security analysts plan and implement measures to protect an organization's data and computer systems.
 For example, they may monitor networks for intrusion or conduct penetration testing to identify potential weaknesses.
 These analysts may also develop security standards and policies, install firewalls and data encryption programs, and investigate cyberattacks after they occur.

-Forensic science technicians collect and analyze evidence to assist in the investigation and prosecution of crimes and criminals.
+Forensic science technicians collect and analyze evidence to assist in the investigation of crimes and the prosecution of suspects.
 While some technicians work directly at crime scenes, others work in laboratories, conducting DNA or fingerprint analyses.
-These jobs require both a bachelor's degree and extensive coursework in subjects like biology and chemistry.
+These jobs require a bachelor's degree and extensive coursework in subjects like biology and chemistry.

 Master's Degree in Homeland Security

-A master's degree in homeland security can help prepare you supervisory and specialized roles.
-For example, you can serve as the director of a state's cybersecurity office or senior intelligence analyst for the National Security Agency (NSA).
+A master's degree in homeland security can help prepare you for supervisory and specialized roles.
+For example, you can serve as the director of a cybersecurity office or as a senior intelligence analyst for the National Security Agency.

 Master's programs offer advanced instruction in subjects like unconventional threats to homeland security, critical infrastructure vulnerability analysis, and strategic planning and budgeting in the public sector.
-Graduate students who hope to continue their education at the doctoral level often follow a research track, completing a series of courses on data analysis and writing a thesis.
+Graduate students who hope to continue their education at the doctoral level often follow a research track, completing data analysis courses and writing a thesis.
 More practice-oriented programs may require students to complete a field-based capstone project.

 Civil engineers plan, build, and maintain infrastructure projects such as highways, dams, bridges, and water supply systems.
 While you must have a bachelor's degree in civil engineering to take on these jobs, a master's in homeland security may position you for a senior role overseeing infrastructure protection for a state or federal agency.

 Computer and information systems managers direct an organization's computer-related activities.
 For example, they may serve as director of cybersecurity, overseeing the work of a team of information assurance analysts.
-When hiring for these leadership positions, many organizations prefer candidates with an advanced degree.
+When hiring for these leadership positions, many organizations prefer candidates with a graduate degree.

-Intelligence officers collect and analyze data such as email and phone communications, satellite imagery, and financial records.
-They process information to detect threats to national security or identify perpetrators of terrorist acts.
+Intelligence officers collect and analyze data, including email and phone communications, satellite imagery, and financial records.
+They process information to detect threats to national security and identify perpetrators of terrorist acts.
 Increasingly, intelligence officers have at least some graduate-level education in a field like homeland security.